-This procedure should only be used at the initial startup of a system.
+This procedure is applicable to motor equipped with feedback devices such as encoder with Hall/commtrack, Hall only, resolver, or absolute encoder.
+In addition, this procedure should be used at the initial startup of a system.
 Once completed, the settings can be saved as a backup, and these settings can then be restored in future systems.
-Future systems must be identical and wired exactly the same.
+Future systems must be identical, and feedback device alignment with respect to motor phases are exactly the same.

 - 1. Power on the drive.
-Click on Setup -> Drive Mode, to set the drive in Current mode only (the Velocity and Position modes are not enabled). - 2.
-Click on Setup -> Commutation.
+Click on Setup -> Drive Mode, to set the drive in Current mode only (the Velocity and Position modes are not enabled). - Click on Setup -> Commutation.
 Select the appropriate motor type, the feedback type, and enter the correct information in Commutation Config and Feedback Config tabs (namely the Number of Poles and Lines per Revolution).